ICIJ/datashare-docs/server-mode/authentication-providers/dummy.md

 # Dummy authentication

-You can have a dummy authentication that always accept basic auth.
+You can have a dummy authentication that always accepts basic auth.
 So you should see this popup:

 ![oauth](https://i.imgur.com/qec6c2k.jpg)